AndersDeath/diary2/000-current.md

 # 10 Februar - Samstag - Berlin - 508 Tag der Einwanderung

 Today we finally visited house of cultures near bundestag.
 I thougn that it is a new buildig but it was cunstructed in 1957 approximetly.
 I liked this place.
 I took a lot of cool photos.
 Besides that I just did nothing today.
 I downloaded warhammer 40000 book and read it during the day.
 Unfortunately I feel bad now.
 It's 10pm and I feel so angry and nervous.
 I hope to feel better tomorrow.
-Also tomorrow I will start doing sport.
+Also tomorrow I will start doing sport. as I worte yersterday I gained weight wich